kubernetes-sigs/kube-scheduler-simulator/keps/140-scenario-based-simulation/README.md

 type ScenarioStep int32

 type ScenarioStatus struct {
+  // The phase is a simple, high-level summary of where the Scenario is in its lifecycle.
   Phase ScenarioPhase
+  // Current state of scheduler.
+  SchedulerStatus SchedulerStatus
   // A human readable message indicating details about why the scenario is in this phase.
   // optional
   Message *string